 Some CDK13 children have flat feet and intoing, and require orthotic insoles and exercises to correct their leg-foot-ankle alignment.
 More pronounced cases require surgical intervention which produces good results.

-Many CDK13 children exhibit sensory seeking behaviours, including mouthing objects (often mistaken for PICA).
+Many CDK13 children exhibit sensory seeking behaviours, including mouthing objects (often mistaken for PICA*).
 These are managed by removing any and all objects of potential mouthing of overeating, and close supervision.
+Chewies can be worn around the neck or carried with, and made available by the school.
+Over time, parents and educators can aim to replace chewies and the mouthing behaviour in general with fiddle and sensory toys for handling rather than mouthing.